galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 Principal component analysis (PCA) converts a set of correlated observations (movement of selected atoms in protein) to a set of principal components (PCs) which are linearly independent (or uncorrelated).
 Here several related tools are used.
 The PCA tool calculates the PCA in order to determine the relationship between statistically meaningful conformations (major global motions) sampled during the trajectory.
-The C$\alpha$ carbons of the protein backbone are again a good selection for this purpose.
+The Cα carbons of the protein backbone are again a good selection for this purpose.
 Outputs include the PCA raw data and figures of the relevant principal components (PCs) as well as an eigenvalue rank plot which is used to visualize the proportion of variance due to each principal component (remembering that the PCs are ranked eigenvectors based on the variance).
 Having discovered the principal components usually these are visualized.
-The PCA visualization tool will create trajectories of specific principal components which can be viewed in a molecular viewer such as VMD {% cite hump_vmd_1996 %} or NGL viewer {% cite Rose2018ngl %}.
+The PCA visualization tool will create trajectories of specific principal components which can be viewed in a molecular viewer such as VMD ({% cite hump_vmd_1996 %}) or NGL viewer ({% cite Rose2018ngl %}).
 We also consider the PCA cosine content which when close to 1 indicates that the simulation is not converged and a longer simulation is needed.
 For values below 0.7, no statement can be made about convergence or lack thereof.

 > ### {% icon hands_on %} Hands-on: PCA
 >